drinkthis4me/Bridge-Bidding-Tool/README.md

-# Bridge-bidding-tool (bridge-bidding-tool)

-A Quasar Project
+# Bridge bidding tool

+A simple bidding page for four people.
+No more clunky bidding boxes.

+UI heavily influnced by Bridge Base Online.

+Written with Quasar framework.

 ## Install the dependencies
 ```bash